hank-cp/sbp/README.md

 * ~~Spring dm server has been dead, and its successor Virgo is now still struggling to live.~~

 ##### vs Spring Cloud
-* Spring Cloud does not aim to solve similar problem as pf4j-spring-boot, but so far it maybe the best choice to solve application extension problem.
+* Spring Cloud does not aim to solve similar problem as `sbp`, but so far it maybe the best choice to solve application extension problem.
-* With pf4j-spring-boot, you will no need to consider too much about computer resource arrangement, everything stick tight within one process.
+* With **sbp**, you will no need to consider too much about computer resource arrangement, everything stick tight within one process.
-* Again, pf4j-spring-boot is good for medium level applications, which have problem to handle business change rapidly.
+* Again, **sbp** is good for medium level applications, which have problem to handle business change rapidly.
 For large scale application, Spring Cloud is still your best choice.
-* pf4j-spring-boot should be able to live with Spring Cloud.
+* **sbp** should be able to live with Spring Cloud.
 After all, it is still a Spring Boot application, just like any single service provider node in Spring Cloud network.

 ### Getting Start